 Faced with Disruption: Securing your Digital Connection

 On October 6th at 5:00 p.m.
-EST, we will be convening public-private partners, focusing on how advances in 5G, artificial intelligence, and IoT, are disrupting government and business sectors by increasing online services of telemedicine, education, voting, commerce, and public safety, to name a few.
+EST, we’ll be convening public-private partners, focusing on how advances in 5G, artificial intelligence, and IoT, are disrupting government and business sectors by increasing online services of telemedicine, education, voting, commerce, and public safety, to name a few.
 Yet, despite advances in speed, access, and information sharing, risks remain with protecting personal and business data, which impacts trust in how government and industry deliver products and services.
 In the face of complex threats and rapid innovation cycles, tune in to hear how DHS is investing in new capabilities to secure your digital connections and keep services uninterrupted for diverse security environments.

 Moving to the Edge: Securing the Shift to Prediction and Preparedness